Alert 1 of 2

 Have Several Active Credit Cards

 Many consumers mistakenly believe the path toward great credit is through swearing off all credit cards.
 However, building and preserving a healthy credit score requires owning a card or two and keeping them active.
-If you’re just starting out, consider signing up for a beginner’s card, which generally features easy eligibility requirements and very little available credit.
-Otherwise, be sure you have a minimum of three open cards and that you use them on a regular basis.
+If you’re just starting out, consider signing up for a beginner’s card, which generally features easy eligibility requirements and a very low credit limit.
+In all other cases, be sure you have a minimum of three open cards and that you use them on a regular basis.

 An easy way to keep your cards active without having an open balance would be to pay one fixed monthly bill, such as a subscription or monthly membership fee, with each of your credit cards.
 Set up an automatic monthly payment for the bill by linking your credit card, and then set up an automatic monthly payment for the credit card, too, by linking your checking account to the card.
 Choose to have the money transferred before the bill is actually due.
 This way, your cards will be open and active and you’ll never have a late payment, which would negatively impact your credit score.
 Several months of using your cards responsibly will generally help move your credit score upward.